 Week 2

-Classroom: More detail about anatomy.
-Function of tendons, joints and ligaments.
-How the shoeing of a horse relates to how it moves.
+Classroom: Beginning to discuss anatomy of the leg.
+Including bones, main tendons and ligaments.
+Also, how the shoeing of a horse relates to how it moves.

-Forge: Rocker toe front pattern and blocked heels hind pattern.
+Forge: Rocker toe, front pattern shoe.
+Cut heels with pad, hind pattern shoe.

 Hands-on: Shoeing and trimming